seemoo-lab/watchwitch/ARTIFACT_EVALUATION.md

 ### Estimated Time and Storage Consumption

-An APK build from scratch on the Standard VM, following the commands below, takes less than 10 minutes and requires about ~4GB of storage for all installed build tools / dependencies.
+An APK build from scratch on the Standard VM, following the commands below, takes less than 10 minutes and requires about ~4GB of storage for all installed build tools/dependencies.
 Installing Android Studio and the Android emulator might require more time and storage (~10GB).

 ## Environment